 This Body Fat Calculator is a free online tool that estimates the percentage of fat in your body based on factors like age, gender, weight, height and measurements.
-This calculator provides a more comprehensive view of your health by distinguishing between fat mass and lean mass.
+This ideal body fat calculator provides a more comprehensive view of your health by distinguishing between fat mass and lean mass.
 It uses scientifically validated formulas to deliver personalized results, which helps you to set realistic fitness and health goals.
 This tool is also known as: body fat percentage calculator or body fat composition calculator etc.

 Body Fat Calculator